While it’s been said “It’s not the destination, it’s the journey,” at Burning Man, we think it’s a little of both.

 Veer right and continue on NV-34 (11 mi).

-On the right side of the road you should see the entrance of the festival.
+On the right side of the road you should see the entrance of the event.
 Follow the signs posted by Burning Man staff to conclude the journey.
-There will be directions on how to get to the festival from here.
+There will be directions on how to get to the event from here.
 Follow the posted signs, drive below the speed limit and if you for some reason cannot find your way, stop at a bar and ask for directions.
-I highly recommend that you top off your tank before heading out to the festival.
+I highly recommend that you top off your tank before heading out to the event.

 - From the North (starting in Canada)by Blackstrap Jack